Torondil/test-clocks/README.md

 # Test task - analog clock

 This is a test task, which is a combination of the interaction of an analog clock with a world map.
-The application has buttons for changing the user's time zone, as well as. an interactive map that highlights the active area with a blue glow (the area that matches the current value of the time zone)
+The application has buttons for changing the user's time zone, as well as an interactive map that highlights the active area with a blue glow (the area that matches the current value of the time zone)

 **Deploy:** https://world-clock-test-app.netlify.app/